Homebuilder Stocks Soar, Coca-Cola Reports Strong Earnings, and Kohl’s Stock Skyrockets: What Investors Need to Know

 - Retail Investor Activity: Social media platforms like Reddit’s WallStreet Bets saw increased chatter about Kohl’s, reminiscent of the 2021 meme stock rallies involving GameStop and AMC Entertainment.

-- No Fundamental Catalyst: The surge was not driven by company-specific news, though a Goldman Sachs price target hike from $5 to $7 (with a sell rating) was noted.
+- No Fundamental Catalyst: The surge lacked company-specific drivers, although a Goldman Sachs price target increase from $5 to $7—despite maintaining a sell rating—was noted.

 Is This Sustainable?